All research

 The leaderboard

 Table 1 reports overall WER and the composite score.
 ElevenLabs Scribe v2 leads at WER 0.277 (95% CI 0.244–0.311), achieving the lowest WER on 7 of 10 Indic languages.
-Sarvam Saaras v3 (0.308) and Deepgram Nova-3 Multilingual (0.350) form a statistical cluster — paired bootstrap p = 0.38 between the two, meaning we cannot reliably rank them on a 160-sample test.
+Sarvam Saaras v3 (0.308) and Deepgram Nova-3 Multilingual (0.350) form a statistical cluster — paired bootstrap p = 0.38 between the two, so we cannot reliably rank them on 160 samples.
 The two OpenAI transcribe variants are similarly indistinguishable from each other (p = 0.30).
-AssemblyAI Universal-3 Pro is the structural outlier: an aggregate WER of 0.843 reflects not a quality issue alone but the script collapse problem we describe in the next section.
+AssemblyAI Universal-3 Pro posts an aggregate WER of 0.843, but that number is dominated by the script collapse mode described in the next section.
+Whisper large-v3 posts aggregate WER 4.32 because its Latin-transliteration hypotheses disagree with every token of the Brahmi-script reference; with WER inputs clamped to [0, 1] inside the composite (necessary because WER is unbounded above when insertions exceed reference length), Whisper's composite is 0.000 and it sits at the bottom of the leaderboard.

 Figure 1